Casting on, binding off single bed

 Ribber fabrics with main bed tuck patterning 1/ pick rib

-I have often wondered where the pick rib name actually originated.
+I have often wondered where the pick rib name originated.
 The stitch has also been referred to as punch-tuck-rib by Studio, and simply tucking pattern by KR by Brother.
 FB shares by others in the MK group may explain the origin of the pick rib name in part.
 The manual for the SK 101 mentions the single bed pick stitch and explains the difference between tuck and pick.

 The identical pattern in later model machines may be produced by using the tuck setting.
 The image below shows the punchcard partial repeat and the isolated electronic repeat for use with the tuck setting.
 An early needle selector to help speed up the process The Knitmaster 302 was an early pushbutton model The knit carriage appears to use “pick” as the name for what is now more commonly knows as the tuck setting.
 A downloadable punchcard set